 Below is the full Resource Family Approval (RFA) Program Timeline start to finish.
 If you are interested in Foster or Adoption in the state of California, this is what the process will look like.

-Step 1: Sign up for an Orientation class
+Step 1: Sign up and attend an Orientation

-If you are at all interested in learning more about this process or if you are ready to stand up and be that hero to a child in foster care, please sign up now and join us at our next RFA Orientation class.
+If you are interested in learning more about the RFA process and are ready to stand up for these kids, please sign up now by emailing firstname.lastname@example.org to join us for our next Orientation.